sensiasoft/sensorhub/README.md

 Refer to the [Documentation Site](http://sensiasoft.github.io/sensorhub/) for instructions on how to install and use SensorHub, as well as get the latest news.

-You can also go this [Demo Page](http://sensiasoft.net:8181/demo.html) to see SensorHub in action with a few example sensor streams.
+You can also go to this [Demo Page](http://sensiasoft.net:8181/demo.html) to see SensorHub in action with a few example sensor streams (Video, GPS, predicted satellite positions, etc.).

 ## Building